 Before becoming the executive director of Life with Cancer and Patient Experience for the Inova Schar Cancer Institute, Jennifer Bires served as the executive director at Smith Center for Healing and the Arts in Washington, D.C., after almost a decade of experience as an oncology social worker in the D.C. area.
 Bires has a passion for improving access to psychosocial services for those impacted by cancer.
 She specializes in working with young adults who have been diagnosed with cancer, end-of-life issues for patients and families, and sexual health.
 Jennifer is the 2017 recipient of the Oncology Social Worker of the Year Award from the Association of Oncology Social Workers.

-Dr. Cole received his bachelor of Science degree in physiology at Michigan State University’s College of Lyman Briggs.
-He went on to receive his MD degree at The Ohio State University College of Medicine.
-He completed an internal medicine residency and hematology/oncology fellowship at the University of Michigan Health System.
+Dr. Cole received his Bachelor of Science degree in physiology at Michigan State University and the College of Lyman Briggs, in East Lansing Michigan.
+Dr. Cole went on to receive his doctoral degree at the Ohio State University College of Medicine in Columbus, Ohio.
+He completed his Internal Medicine Residency and Hematology/Oncology Fellowship at the University of Michigan Health System, Ann Arbor, Michigan.
 Dr. Cole subsequently had a post-fellowship laboratory research position at the Jerome Lipper Multiple Myeloma Center of Medicine at Dana-Farber Cancer Institute in Boston, Massachusetts.

 Eric Dallara, RPh, is head pharmacist at the main dispensing pharmacy of New England Cancer Specialists.
 He has more than 15 years of experience as a pharmacist in the state Maine.
 In this role, he works closely with New England Cancer Specialists' five full-time financial advocates on both IV and oral medications.
 He is also involved in the Oncology Care Model (OCM) project.

-Dr. Hanna received his Doctor of Pharmacy from Florida A&M University, completed his general residency at St. Thomas Hospital in Nashville, Tennessee, and his oncology residency at St. Luke's Mountain States Tumor Institute in Boise, Idaho.
+Dr. Hanna is board certified by the Board of Pharmacy Specialties in Oncology Pharmacy and Pharmacotherapy.
+He received his Doctor of Pharmacy from Florida A&M University, completed his general residency at St. Thomas Hospital, Nashville, TN and his oncology residency at St. Luke's Mountain States Tumor Institute, Boise, ID.

 Susan Kumka, MSN, RN-BC, APN-C, has over 23 years of experience in the healthcare industry.
 She is currently employed at Hackensack University Medical Center as an advanced practice nurse for patients with multiple myeloma, Waldenstrom’s macroglobulinemia, and amyloid light-chain (AL) amyloidosis.